devcontainers/spec/proposals/devcontainer-templates.md

 ### Option resolution example

+Consider a `java` template with the following folder structure:

++-- java
+|    +-- devcontainer-template.json
+|    +-- .devcontainer.json

-Suppose a `java` Template has the following `options` parameters declared in the `devcontainer-template.json` file:
+Suppose the `java` Template has the following `options` parameters declared in the `devcontainer-template.json` file:

 ```json
 // ...